Back to blog

 • Maximum fire and brilliance due to ideal light return

-• Versatile enough for any setting style
+• Versatile — works beautifully in any setting style

 • Typically costs more per carat due to rough diamond waste during cutting